unibz-core/security-archimate/docs/Terminology.md

 In ArchiMate, a *Threat Event* is represented as an event stereotyped with «ThreatEvent».
 Technically, an event is a value-neutral occurrence.
 An event perceived as a *Threat Event* by some people, according to their goals, can be seen as a *Loss Event* by others.

-**Examples:** A fire in the office that threats workers' integrity, and cyber attacks (v.g., DDoS attacks) that can cause disruptions or information leaks.
+**Examples:** A fire in the office that threatens workers' integrity, and cyber attacks (e.g., DDoS attacks) that can cause disruptions or information leaks.

 <!-- TOC --><a name="threat-object"></a>
 ### 23. Threat Object